Mill-Pond-Research/AI-Knowledge-Base/Business/business-continuity-planning.md

 6. <trend>Sustainable and Regenerative BCP</trend>
    - Incorporating sustainability principles into BCP
    - Focus on not just recovering, but improving operations after disruptions

-7. <trend>Quantum Computing in Risk Modeling</trend>
-   - Potential use of quantum computing for complex risk simulations and scenario planning

 8. <trend>Blockchain for Supply Chain Resilience</trend>
    - Leveraging blockchain technology for transparent, secure, and resilient supply chain management